parmentelat/nbhosting/doc/architecture.md

     https://nbhosting.inria.fr/ipythonExercice/flotbioinfo/w1/en-w1-s07-c1-walking.ipynb/mary

-2. nginx proxies to the django app that creates if needed
+2. nginx proxies to the django app, that creates if needed

   * Unix id, home dir for student mary
   * copy of that notebook in the student's homedir